LISTEN TO THIS ARTICLE

 Time Series Models Join The Party

 Time series forecasting has its own inference-time scaling problem, and it's not about reasoning.
 It's about uncertainty.
-The Diversified Scaling Inference paper from researchers at CMU and Tsinghua shows Time Series Foundation Models can generate more reliable predictions by exploring diverse forecasting trajectories at test time.
+The Diversified Scaling Inference paper shows Time Series Foundation Models can generate more reliable predictions by exploring diverse forecasting trajectories at test time.

 Their approach is cleaner than what's happening in language models.
-Instead of hoping diverse reasoning paths emerge from temperature sampling, they explicitly inject diversity through three mechanisms: trajectory-level sampling with controlled randomness, feature-level masking that forces the model to consider different input subsets, and frequency-level decomposition that generates predictions at different temporal scales.
+Instead of hoping diverse reasoning paths emerge from temperature sampling, they explicitly inject diversity through two categories of perturbation: task-agnostic strategies like prefix padding, Gaussian noise, and random offsets that work across any forecasting setup, and task-specific perturbations that exploit sensitivity, dependency, and reconstruction properties of the input data.

 What makes this work interesting is the explicit rejection of the "more samples = better" assumption.
 They show you need diversity, not just quantity.
-Random sampling without their diversity mechanisms gets you maybe 5% improvement.
-The structured exploration gets you 17.8%.
+The paper derives a critical sample threshold where diversified sampling begins to outperform standard sampling, and demonstrates that structured perturbation consistently beats naive random sampling by wide margins.
 This matters because it suggests inference-time compute scaling isn't one technique.
 It's a design space with actual optimization problems to solve.

 The Verification Bottleneck Nobody Talks About